SECURIoTESIGN/SECURIoTESIGN/SECloudMobDESIGNS/attackModels/crossVM.md

 ## Recommendations

-In order to ensure that the mobile application is resilient or immune to the side-channel attacks, it is recommended that the measures described in the good practice report and the security tests present in the full report are followed.
+In order to ensure that the mobile application is resilient or immune to the side-channel attacks, it is recommended that the measures described in the good practice report and the security testing present in the full report are followed.

  Cross VM Attacks Diagram